aws-samples/genai-quickstart-pocs/genai-quickstart-pocs-python/amazon-bedrock-quiz-generator-poc/README.md

 ## Overview of Solution

-This is sample code demonstrates the use of Amazon Bedrock and Generative AI to implement a Quiz Generator.
-The application is constructed with a simple streamlit frontend where users can upload one or more documents (`.pdf`, `.docx`, `.doc`, `.csv`, `.md`, `.png`, `.jpg`) and generate a quiz with anywhere from 5 to 100 questions (multi-choice / true or false).
+This is sample code demonstrating the use of Amazon Bedrock and Generative AI to implement an interactive quiz generator.

 ![A gif of a screen recording show casing the Amazon Bedrock Quiz Generator POC functionality](images/demo.gif)

+## Goal of this POC
+The goal of this POC is to showcase leveraging Generative AI to create a quiz based on a document.
+The solution will extract the text from the document and generate questions based on the content.

 # How to use this Repo:

 ## Prerequisites:

-1. [AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html) installed and configured with access to Amazon Bedrock & Amazon Textract.
+1. [AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html) installed and configured with access to Amazon Bedrock.

 1. [Python](https://www.python.org/downloads/) v3.11 or greater.
 The POC runs on python.